 If you’ve forgotten to enter your frequent flyer number before a flight or just joined an airline reward program, you can still earn points.
 Find out how here.

-How do I claim frequent flyer points after a flight?
+How do I claim frequent flyer points or miles after a flight?

 Qantas Frequent Flyer